aws/aws-fpga/hdk/cl/examples/cl_hls_dds_hlx/README.md

-# HLx Flow for HLS DDS Example
+# HLx IP Integration Flow example for DDS

 ## Table of Contents